 Why a Code of Practice for General-Purpose AI?

-General-purpose AI models can perform a wide range of tasks and are becoming the basis for many AI systems in the EU.
+General-purpose AI (GPAI) models can perform a wide range of tasks and are becoming the basis for many AI systems in the EU.
 Some of these models could carry systemic risks if they are very capable or widely used.
 To ensure safe and trustworthy AI, the AI Act puts in place rules for providers of such models.
 This includes transparency and copyright-related rules.
 For models that may carry systemic risks, providers should assess and mitigate these risks.

 The AI Act rules on general-purpose AI will become effective in August 2025.
 The AI Office is facilitating the drawing-up of a Code of Practice to detail out these rules.
 The Code should represent a central tool for providers to demonstrate compliance with the AI Act, incorporating state-of-the-art practices.